MasoniteFramework/orm-docs/query-builder.md

 builder.table('users').where({"username": "Joe", "age": 18}).get()
 ```

-You can also specify a different comparison operators:
+You can also specify different comparison operators:

 ```python
 builder.table('users').where('age', '=', 18).get()